chilliard99/CEN3031/Sprint4.md

   - Test to check if testForRepeats can detect a repeat face value card
   - Test to ensure that changeTab function switches the matTab
   - Test to check that addCard is not called if a repeat face card is passed into setVal.
+  - e2e test to make sure user can properly click the the show in simulation button on the handlist tab.
+  - e2e test to make sure user can properly view the poker terms tab.

 Backend Unit Tests: